Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Euclidean models

-\item We say that $x$ is a $\cC^{k,\alpha}$ boundary point of $\Omega$ if it satisfies \eqref{eq:boundary_points} for some $\gamma \in \cC^{k,\alpha}(\setR^{d-1})$, up to a rigid motion. \item We say that $x$ is a directionally differentiable (d.d.~for brevity) boundary point if it is a $\cC^0$ boundary point with a function $\gamma$ as above whose directional derivative $\gamma'(x';v')$ exists for any $v' \in \mathbb{R}^{d-1}$, where we identify $x$ with its image $(x',x_d)$ through the rigid motion from (1). \item We say that $x$ is a continuously directionally differentiable (CDD for brevity) boundary point if it is a d.d.~point with a function $\gamma$ whose directional derivative $\gamma'(x';\cdot)$ is continuous on $\setR^{d-1}$. \end{enumerate} \end{definition}
+\item We say that $x$ is a $\cC^{k,\alpha}$ boundary point of $\Omega$ if it satisfies \eqref{eq:boundary_points} for some $\gamma \in \cC^{k,\alpha}(\setR^{d-1})$, up to a rigid motion. \item We say that $x$ is a Directionally Differentiable (DD for brevity) boundary point if it is a $\cC^0$ boundary point with a function $\gamma$ as above whose directional derivative $\gamma'(x';v')$ exists for any $v' \in \mathbb{R}^{d-1}$, where we identify $x$ with its image $(x',x_d)$ through the rigid motion from (1). \item We say that $x$ is a Continuously Directionally Differentiable (CDD for brevity) boundary point if it is a DD point with a function $\gamma$ as above whose directional derivative $\gamma'(x';v')$ exists for any $v' \in \mathbb{R}^{d-1}$ and is continuous with respect to $v'$.
+We additionally say that $x$ is TCDD if the second directional derivative $\gamma''(x';v')$ exists for any $v' \in \mathbb{R}^{d-1}$ and is continuous with respect to $v'$. \end{enumerate} \end{definition}

 As customary, we may write smooth instead of $\cC^\infty$, and Lipschitz instead of $\cC^{0,1}$.
 We will essentially work with boundary points that are $\cC^0$, $\cC^1$, Lipschitz, or CDD.
-Lipschit and CDD shall be abreviated to LCDD.
+The combination of Lipschitz and CDD (resp.~TCDD) shall be abbreviated to LCDD (resp.~LTCDD).

 \begin{remark} It should be noted that a boundary point may not be $\cC^0$.
 For instance, consider $\Om:=\{(x,y) \in (0,+\infty)\times \setR: y < \sin(1/x)\}.$ Then the boundary $\partial \Omega$ is the union of $\{0\} \times (-\infty,1]$ and $\{y = \sin(1/x)\}$, which cannot be written as the graph of a continuous function locally around $0_2$, see Figure \ref{Im1}.